Police: Hunt continues for armed teacher who kidnapped student

 Jason Whatley, an attorney for the girl's father, Anthony Thomas, said the teen's abduction came after a chain of events that began January 23, when a Culleoka high school student allegedly saw Elizabeth and Cummins kissing in a classroom.
 The incident was reported to the school the next day, he said.

-It was another week, Whatley said, before a detective with the Maury County Sheriff's Department notified Anthony Thomas of the allegations.
+It was another week, Whatley said, before a detective with the Maury County Sheriff's Department notified Elizabeth's father, Anthony Thomas, of the allegations.

 According to a letter Whatley sent to Superintendent Chris Marczak on February 6, Anthony Thomas called the school the next day, Feburary 1, and spoke to a woman who expressed regret that he had been "left in the dark," promised to keep him informed of further findings and assured him there would be no more contact between his daughter and Cummins.